pspawar08/EasyFreelancer/README.md

 # EasyFreelancer

 **Freelancer and Company Connection Platform**
-*A traditional Spring MVC-based web application for connecting freelancers with companies.*
+*A Spring MVC-based web application for connecting freelancers with companies.*

 ## 🛠 Tech Stack